-Since 2002, UNL’s Summer Institute for Online Teaching (SIOT) has provided preparation and training, as well as a campus-wide faculty learning community, focused on online teaching.
-Summer Institute is funded and coordinated by Innovative Instructional Design, offered in partnership with Information Technology Services, and facilitated by UNL faculty from several colleges.
+Since 2002, the university has run the Summer Institute for Online Teaching (SIOT) to provide preparation and training, as well as a campus-wide faculty learning community, focused on online teaching.

-The five-week Summer Institute is designed to guide novice online instructors through the steps of course planning and development and explores the unique opportunities and challenges of the online learning environment.
-Many instructors with some online teaching experience have also found it valuable.
-Experienced online instructors from a variety of disciplines facilitate the weekly online small-group discussions, answering questions, providing feedback, and sharing from their experiences.
+This year, the condensed three-week Summer Institute is designed to guide new and novice online instructors through the steps of course planning and development and to explore the unique opportunities and challenges of the online learning environment.
+Even instructors with some online teaching experience are likely to find it valuable.

 By the end of Summer Institute, participants will be able to: